JinCode/seat-assigner/README.md

 ## Problem

-Assume even number of students, N are being assigned in unique pairs each day.
+Assume N even number of students are being assigned in unique pairs each day.
 Design an algorithm that after N-1 days, each students will pair with an unique counterpart.

 ## Algorithm Illustration
 ### Using example of 6 people